Master of Science in Biomedical Sciences

 FAQs

-Larkin U has several affiliation agreements with Caribbean medical schools and one U.S. medical school.
+Larkin U has several affiliation agreements with U.S. Medical Schools and Caribbean Medical Schools.
 We also have a guaranteed interview agreement with LU Physician Assistant Program.
 Students are guaranteed interviews at these schools, provided they meet the professional school guidelines and minimum GPA requirements during MBS program.

 Physician Assistant Program